pyIDI source code

 Parameters:

-• processes (int) – number of processes.
-If negative, the number of processes is set to psutil.cpu_count + processes.
+• processes (int) – number of processes to run

 Returns: